Adobe-Experience-Cloud/analytics-io-lab/README.md

 #### Extra Credit Challenge (optional)
 This step is optional, for those who have extra time and like a challenge.
 Using the Report API methods and techniques you've already learned, as well as the documentation, see if you can answer the following questions:

-1. How many unique visitors from the U.S. state of California visited our site on February 28, 2018?
+1. How many unique visitors from the U.S. state of California visited our site on November 15, 2019?
-2. How many unique visitors looked at the "Slickrock Trail Bike" product on February 28, 2018 and how many times was it added to a shopping cart that day?
+2. How many unique visitors looked at the "Winter Flannel Romper" product on November 15, 2019 and how many times was it added to a shopping cart that day?
+**Hint:** You will need to use the classification dimension `variables/product.1` to get product names in your report response.

 #### Further Reading (optional)
 * [Reports](https://github.com/AdobeDocs/analytics-2.0-apis/blob/master/reporting-guide.md)